Characteristic foliations -- a survey: Preparations II: Space of leaves

 The leaf has \emph{finite holonomy} if the image of $\rho$, the \emph{holonomy group} is finite. \end{definition}

 Note that the image of $\rho$ only depends on $x$ up to conjugation.
 In particular, the property of a leaf to have finite holonomy does not depend on the chosen base point.

 Since we are interested in foliations of rank one, a compact leaf will be a compact complex curve.
 If this curve is rational, i.e.\ $L=\bar L\cong{\mathbb P}^1$, then it has automatically finite (and in fact trivial) holonomy.
-Also note that due to a result of Holmann \cite[Thm.\ 3.1]{Holmann}, one knows that if all leaves of a foliation on a K\"ahler manifold are compact, then they all have finite holonomy.\footnote{In fact, Holman \cite[Prop.\ 1.4]{Holmann} proved that for a holomorphic foliation with only compact leaves stability is equivalent to finite holonomy.}
+Also note that due to a result of Holmann \cite[Prop.\ 4.2]{Holmann}, one knows that if all leaves of a foliation on a K\"ahler manifold are compact, then they all have finite holonomy.\footnote{In fact, Holman \cite[Prop.\ 4.2]{Holmann} proved that for a holomorphic foliation with only compact leaves stability is equivalent to finite holonomy.
+Earlier results in this direction are due to Epstein \cite{Epstein}.}

 \begin{thm} Assume that a foliation ${\mathcal F}$ of rank one on a smooth projective variety $D$ has one leaf isomorphic to ${\mathbb P}^1$.
 Then ${\mathcal F}$ is algebraically integrable and all leaves are curves isomorphic to ${\mathbb P}^1$. \end{thm}